silverfin/silverfin-cli/README.md

 To use this CLI tool you first need to register an API application within Silverfin.
 You will get a `client_id` and `secret`.

+You will need (at least) the following scopes: `administration:read administration:write financials:read financials:write workflows:read`

 #### Node

 To make use of this CLI, you will need to have Node.js installed.